 In this paper we provide a common framework for the classical theory of perfect matrices and the recently introduced theory of perfect copositive matrices.
 We are in particular interested under which conditions we obtain polyhedral tessellations with similar properties and if we can use them to obtain rational certificates for a given matrix to be completely positive in a generalized way.
 For this, let us consider a closed convex cone $K\subseteq \R^n$ and the notion of a {\em generalized completely positive matrix over~$K$}, that is, real symmetric matrices in

 Specializing to $K=\R^n$ this gives the classical theory with $\CPK = \Sym^n_{\succcurlyeq 0}$ and for $K=\R^n_{\geq 0}$ we obtain the recently introduced copositive theory with $\CPK = \CP^n$.
 The dual cone of $\CPK$ is $\COPK$, the cone of {\em generalized copositive matrices over~$K$}.
 In it we define {\em perfect $K$-copositive matrices} and a generalized Ryshkov set $\RyshkovK$.
 We then obtain a tessellation of $ \interior \CPK$ into Voronoi cones associated to the extreme points of $\RyshkovK$.
-For more details we refer to Sections~\ref{sec:GeneralFramework} and~\ref{sec:ApproxToCPK}.
+Note that this set $\RyshkovK$ is in general more complicated than its classical counterparts.
+For example, we do not know in general if all its extreme points are also vertices.
+See also Remark~\ref{remark:VerticesExtremePoints} on this matter.
+Accordingly, we speak of vertices of $\RyshkovK$ only if we know there are only vertices, and of extreme points otherwise.
+For more details about $K$-copositive matrices and the tessalation of $\interior \CPK$ we refer to Sections~\ref{sec:GeneralFramework} and~\ref{sec:ApproxToCPK}.

-In many ways we have a common behavior for all~$K$: In the interior of $\COPK$ the vertices of the Ryshkov set $\RyshkovK$ correspond to perfect $K$-copositive matrices.
+In many ways we have a common behavior for all~$K$: In the interior of $\COPK$ the vertices of the Ryshkov set $\RyshkovK$ correspond to perfect $K$-copositive matrices (see also Lemma~\ref{lemma:extreme_points_are_vertices}).
 In fact, it turns out that the classical and copositive theory generalize nicely, whenever the Ryshkov set $\RyshkovK$ is in the interior $\interior \COPK$.
-We say that $K$ has the {\em interior Ryshkov property (IR property)} or that $K$ is \emph{IR} then (see Definition~\ref{def:IR}).
-This is, for instance, the case for all rationally generated, full-dimensional cones~$K$ (see Theorem~\ref{thm:RationallyGeneratedImpliesIR}).
-In case the cone is IR, we can in particular compute {\em rational $\CPK$-factorizations} for matrices in $\interior \CPK$.
+We say that $K$ has the {\em Interior Ryshkov property (IR property)} or that $K$ is \emph{IR} then (see Definition~\ref{def:IR}).
+This is, for instance, the case for all rationally generated cones~$K$ (see Theorem~\ref{thm:RationallyGeneratedImpliesIR}).
+In case the cone is IR, we can in principle compute {\em rational $\CPK$-factorizations} for matrices in $\interior \CPK$.

-However, not all cones are IR, as we show by a $2$-dimensional example~$K$ with an irrational generator in Section~\ref{sec:Sqrt2Example}.
-Here, we find quite a list of differences to the case when the IR property holds: The Ryshkov set $\RyshkovK$ is not necessarily a locally finite polyhedron and its extreme points are not necessarily perfect matrices.
+However, not all cones are IR, as we show by a $2$-dimensional example cone~$K$ with an irrational generator in Section~\ref{sec:Sqrt2Example}.
+Here, we find quite a list of differences compared to the case when the IR property holds: For instance, the Ryshkov set $\RyshkovK$ may not be a locally finite polyhedron and its extreme points are not necessarily perfect matrices.
 These phenomena happen on the boundary, specifically in the set $\bd \COPK \cap R_K$, which we describe in Sections~\ref{sec:InteriorF} and~\ref{sec:VerticesRyshkovSet}.